PFF WR vs. CB Matchup Chart

 The middle column notates which player has the advantage when the two face off.
 This column is based solely on the fantasy points-per-route (F/R) column.
 The greener the figure, the bigger the advantage for the receiver, and vice versa.

-If you’re not already a subscriber, join PFF Edge today to get the WR/CB chart in your member dashboard.
+If you’re not already a subscriber, you can preview the chart here.
+PFF Edge and Elite members have full access to the WR/CB chart, and Elite members can export the data to CSV.
 The latest chart update is launched weekly on every Thursday during the season.